 The flexible armature for a set of wings wrap around a torso in a landscape of sky, land and water.
 Justice scales suspend from the upper picture plane without revealing the scales horizontal beam’s central pivot point– the primary balancing mechanism.

 What is justice when perpetrators of environmental injustice and their political enablers are left unaccountable for the consequences of their actions?
 For whom does strapping on a flightless wing provide justification or forgiveness?

 A toxic landscape rebounds with new growth encircling terminated industrial stacks.

 Humans will soon extinguish their ability to survive.
-Their brief existence will bear the unfortunate causality of reduced biodiversity on the planet.
+Their brief existence will bear the unfortunate causality of reduced biodiversity on the planet they systematically altered.
 Remaining species will adapt to their environment, survive, produce new offspring and evolve.